dfkaye/dfkaye-blog/content/demos/calculator/index.md

   - why? the view is the *client* and therefore must manage its own concerns separately from "the state."
 + July 14, 2021:
   - Bug fix for appending digits: When new value exceeds safe integer limit, do *not* append new digit.
+  - Add decimal test for appending when output less than or equal safe integer limit.
   - Fix view test for `document.readyState`.

 ### Blog post elements to cover